bitflut/frrri/README.md

 ## What is LYXS

-LYXS is a collection of extensions, simplifying state management of entity data for API communcation via NGXS.
+LYXS is a collection of extensions simplifying state management of entity data for API communcation via NGXS.